Great Barrington Health Center

 Nutritionist Erin Pacheco, registered dietician and certified lactation counselor, has special expertise in childhood and adolescent weight management.
 She earned a B.S. in health studies from Boston University and earned her M.S. in nutrition at the University of Vermont.
 Ms. Pacheco works with patients in need of wellness support for primary health care as well as more complex medical conditions.

 Dr. Setti earned her B.A. in human development and social relations at Earlham College in Richmond, IN.
 She completed her M.D. at the School of Medicine, University of North Carolina Chapel Hill and then attended Harvard University, where she earned her M.S. in public, with a focus on international public health.
 Dr. Setti completed her family medicine internship and fellowship at Ventura County Medical Center in California, and in 2003, served as chief resident there.
-Her medical interests for patients of all ages include patient wellness and illness prevention, complementary medicine, immigrant care and innovative approaches to health care access.

 Dr. Singer earned her undergraduate degree from Colgate University and then attended the New Jersey Medical School of Rutgers University.
 She completed her internship in internal medicine, her residency in ophthalmology and a fellowship in cornea and external disease—all at the University of Rochester Department of Medicine.
 Dr. Singer’s extensive experience in eye care includes serving as a clinical assistant professor of ophthalmology at University of Rochester Eye Institute.
 At the Atlanta, Georgia Veterans Administration Medical Center, she staffed the VA’s walk-in vision clinic.